ChristianVisintin/Octopipes/docs/protocol.md

 1. The server at start, must create and open the CAP.
 2. The server must be always listening for incoming messages on the CAP.
 When a message is received on the CAP the server must parse the client request and, if it is a valid request, it must try to satisfy it.
 Once the request has been worked, the server must reply to the client (unless for unsubscriptions).
 3. The server must track subscriptions for each client which has subscribed.
-4. For each subscription which has been accepted, the server must prepare a TX pipe and a RX pipe, once created the server must start a worker which will listen for incoming messages on the TX pipe (the TX pipe is where the client writes).
+4. For each subscription which has been accepted, the server must prepare a TX pipe and a RX pipe, once created, the server must start a worker which will listen for incoming messages on the TX pipe (the TX pipe is where the client writes).
 5. For each message received from a client, the server must check each client's subscritpion list and send the message to each client subscribed to the remote described in the message received from the client.
 6. By convention the two pipes provided to the client will have as name ```{client_name}_rx``` and ```{client_name}_tx```; it is possible to add ```.pipe``` or ```.fifo``` to the file name.
+7. The server must refuse a subscription from a client already subscribed (which hasn't unsubscribed). **For that reason using client ids with salt should be preferred and groups should be preferred over client ids.**

 ### The Subscription Step